 In NSW, there is no predetermined list of conditions for which a cannabis medicine can be prescribed.
-We strongly encourage NSW medical professionals to work in partnership with their patients regarding cannabis medicines.
+We strongly encourage medical practitioners to work in partnership with their patients regarding cannabis medicines.

 Considerations for prescribing

-The only cannabis medicine currently on the Australian Register of Therapeutic Goods (ARTG) is nabiximols (Sativex®) approved for the treatment of spasticity in multiple sclerosis.
-All other cannabis medicines are experimental and their effects are still being studied.
-As a result, the decision to prescribe should be taken carefully and cautiously.
+Currently two cannabis medicines are registered on the Australian Register of Therapeutic Goods (ARTG).
+These include Sativex® (nabiximols), approved for the treatment of spasticity in multiple sclerosis, and Epidyolex®, for treatment of Dravet and Lennox-Gastaut syndromes.
+As all other cannabis medicines are experimental and their effects are still being studied, the decision to prescribe should be taken carefully and cautiously.